sqldef/sqldef/README.md

 ## Project Status

-Proof of Concept.

-Not ready for production, but it's already playable with both MySQL and PostgreSQL.
+Beta.

+Most of the planned features are implemented.
+Ready for testing and feature requests are welcomed.
+Documentation in this README will be improved later.

 ## Installation